skkwan/my-cms-docs/dailyLogs/making_more_ntuples_for_training.md

 * Implement as a standalone ROOT C macro

 **Q:** Should I use a minimum bias sample to evaluate the efficiency?

 **A:** No, efficiencies are evaluated with events that have true taus.
 Rates are evaluated with Min Bias/ZeroBias/QCD samples.

 **Q:** What sample should I evaluate the efficiency on?

 **A:** Try
         `/NeutrinoGun_E_10GeV/PhaseIIMTDTDRAutumn18MiniAOD-PU200_103X_upgrade2023_realistic_v2-v1/MINIAODSIM`

 Other notes:
 1. Should train on no-pileup DYLL+ggH and pileup DYLL+ggH
    * so I need to make ntuples

+**Q:** Data Aggregation Service is only listing AODSIM files as parents of miniAODs.
+Can we use them?

+**A:** The tiers we need are RAW and Mini.

+Issues:
+1. ~~I can't find a no-pileup ggHtautau sample with FEVT parent files, only AODSIM~~ Solution: need to get the parents of the AODSIM.